Modelyze/morap/applications/README.md

 coordinate and it calculates the required angles to reach that position.
-It also comes with an preliminary implementation of a path following algorithm in which the user can define a path that the arm should to follow.
-This application is still work-in-progress.
+It also comes with an preliminary implementation of a path following algorithm in which the user can define a path that the arm should follow.
+This application is still work in progress.

 [Pendulum](./pendulum) is a work-in-progress application that tries to balance an inverted pendulum.
 It utilizes a